GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/uma.md

 2. Multiple policies can protect a single scope.
 In such a case, all the policies must retun `true` to authorize access or else aceess will be denied.

 ![policy-algorithm](../img/uma/policy-algorithm.jpg)

+## UMA RS
+If you need to secure apps with UMA 2 RS code so that the app(s) can defer policy decisions to your Gluu Server, you should use Gluu's [oxd client software](http://oxd.gluu.org).